cpbotha/cpbotha.github.io/content/posts/2004-03-03-prisoners-are-allowed-to-vote-im-not.md

   - Uncategorized

 ---
 South Africa is a great country, but sometimes things can be completely crazy.
-It turns out that [even prisoners can vote][1] in the upcoming general election (it&#8217;s their constitutional right, apparently), but that **I can&#8217;t**, as I am working in a foreign country.
+It turns out that [even prisoners can vote][1] in the upcoming general election (it’s their constitutional right, apparently), but that **I can’t**, as I am working in a foreign country.
 Why are my constitutional rights considered less important?
-Is it because I don&#8217;t steal and pillage in my own country but earn a salary elsewhere?
+Is it because I don’t steal and pillage in my own country but earn a salary elsewhere?

-I&#8217;m just wondering.
+I’m just wondering.

  [1]: http://www.iol.co.za/index.php?click_id=13&art_id=qw1078303680304B252&set_id=1